 For the paste heat a small frying pan.
 Add the coriander and cumin seeds.
 Roast on a low flames for a minute.
 Now add the sesame seeds and continue to roast for a minute.
 Make sure to stir the seeds so they colour and roast evenly.
 Now add the peanuts and coconut.
 Roast for a further 2 minutes until the mix starts to change colour.
 Set aside and leave to cool.

 In the same frying pan add a tablespoon of oil and fry the sliced onion for 7-8 minutes on a medium heat.
 Stir well and as it start to change colour drain on kitchen paper.

 In a blender add the spice mix, fried onions, ginger and garlic.
 Add a little water and blitz to a thick fine paste.
 Set aside.

 In a heavy bottom non stick sauce pan heat the remaining oil on medium heat.
 Add the mustard seeds, nigella seeds and let them splutter for a few seconds.
 Now add the fenugreek seeds and stir for 2-3 seconds.
 Add the ground paste and fry on a low heat for 5-7 minutes make sure to stir well through the cooking process.
 Now add the chilli & turmeric powder and fry for a further 4 minutes.
 The oil will start to leave the sides of the pan.
-Add the tamarind paste and the fried chillies.
+Add the tamarind paste, sugar and the fried chillies.
 Stir well making sure the masala coats the chillies well and also seeps in the slits.